-The course is located on the Bay side of Brigantine island, and upon pulling up you can tell it’s a true links style course.
+The course is located on the Bay side of Brigantine island, and upon pulling up you can tell it’s a true links-style course.

-Personally, I’m not a huge fan of links style courses.
+Personally, I’m not a huge fan of links-style courses.
 I always seem to find the tall grass, and generally prefer the more heavily wooded courses of the Northwest.
 That being said, our round at Brigantine was a great time.

 The last couple months have been a little rough for me, as I’ve developed a nasty slice out of nowhere.
-I’m slowly coming around, but that doesn’t mean I wasn’t terrified to play this course, that while short at 6215 from the whites (about 6500 from the tips), still punishes you for errant shots.
+I’m slowly coming around, but that doesn’t mean I wasn’t terrified to play this course, which while short at 6215 from the whites (about 6500 from the tips), still punishes you for errant shots.

 This was the first round I’ve ever played on the east coast, but it seems as though many of the courses there require to use a cart (which is included in the green fee).
-Our second round of the trip at Mays Landing was the same way, and generally I only see this at resort courses on the west coast.
+Our second round of the trip at Mays Landing was the same way, and generally, I only see this at resort courses on the west coast.

-Either way the GPS enabled carts were great.
+Either way the GPS-enabled carts were great.